-The question we often get goes something like this: “What do Brita Filters actually do?” or “Are Brita products safe to use?”
+The question we often get goes something like this: “What do Brita Filters actually do?” or “What does Brita not filter out?” or “Are Brita products safe to use?”

-The tough answer to these questions are that No, Brita does not remove enough contaminants to be considered safe to use by our standards.
+When assessing whether or not Brita filters are safe, the tough answer to these questions are that No, Brita does not remove enough contaminants to be considered safe to use by our standards.
 These so called “Filters” are doing consumers a huge disservice by not providing water that is truly clean & safe to drink.
+Another easy way to put it is, "not all filters are the same."

 But how can this be?
 One might ask.
 Brita is after all, sold in major retailers like Target and Bed Bath & Beyond.
 How could they not be filtering out the bad stuff?

 It’s a very legitimate question and one we’re thankful consumers are starting to ask.
-While both Brita industry of water filtration just as the ClearlyFiltered products are, the similarities seem to stop there.
-The difference really is in the filter.
+While Brita is in the industry of water filtration just as the ClearlyFiltered products are, the similarities seem to stop there.
+The difference really is the technology within the filter.

 You see, Brita’s products use a very simple, cost-effective carbon filter which they claim makes tap water “taste better” by “reducing” chlorine and not much else.
 You have to ask yourself, how much “Filtration technology” can they cram into a filter that is 4 for $9.99?
 Their filters must cost them mere pennies to make.
 And that means you sacrifice which contaminants you are willing to put up with all because of the economies of what you are willing to pay.
 If you buy a cheap filter, you are getting a cheap filter.